 Introduction to Smart Contracts

-Since bitcoin’s public release, many have come around to the idea that the blockchain is actually a more important technology.
-While originally invented as a foundation for bitcoin transactions, the blockchain has proven to have plenty of additional applications.
+Since Bitcoin’s public release, many have come around to the idea that the blockchain is actually a more important technology.
+While originally invented as a foundation for Bitcoin transactions, the blockchain has proven to have plenty of additional applications.
 One such application is the execution of “smart contracts,” an emerging concept with a great deal of potential.

 History of Smart Contracts

-The history of smart contracts actually began long before bitcoin and the blockchain emerged.
+The history of smart contracts actually began long before Bitcoin and the blockchain emerged.
 The idea has been credited to a man named Nick Szabo back in the mid-‘90s.
 Though Szabo did not specifically conceive of the blockchain, he did envision digital contracts that could be more secure and more efficient than their pen-and-paper counterparts.
 The idea never truly came to fruition in meaningful form until fairly recently, however.
-In particular, ethereum has played a significant role spreading the idea of modern smart contracts and establishing a place for them to be written.
+In particular, Ethereum has played a significant role in spreading the idea of modern smart contracts and establishing a place for them to be written.

-So, What Exactly is a Smart Contract?
+What Exactly is a Smart Contract?

 Szabo defined his idea of a smart contract as “a set of promises, specified in digital form, including protocols within which the parties perform on those promises.”
 That definition holds up rather well with the form that smart contracts have taken on the modern blockchain.
-Put into different terms, a smart contract is an agreement between multiple parties that is permanently recorded at its inception and automatically completed upon the arrival of a predetermined endpoint or outcome.
+Put into different terms, a smart contract is an agreement between multiple parties that are permanently recorded at its inception and automatically completed upon the arrival of a predetermined endpoint or outcome.

 The simplest way to think of it is to imagine that someone owes you $100 and you determine a point at which that amount must be paid.
 By writing this agreement into a smart contract, you ensure that it will be fulfilled.
 The terms cannot be changed once they’re written into a public ledger, and the payment upon the predetermined date is automatic.
 Smart contracts can be made far more complex than this example illustrates, but it speaks to the general idea.